Epsilon Centauri

-ε Centauri is a massive star with nearly 12 times the mass of the Sun.
+ε Centauri is a massive star with 8.2 times the mass of the Sun.
 The spectrum matches a stellar classification of B1 III, indicating this is an evolved giant star.
-It is radiating more than 15,000 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 24,000 K, giving it the blue-white hue of a B-type star.
-This is classified as a Beta Cephei type variable star with a primary period of 0.16961 days (4 hours 4 minutes), completing 5.9 cycles per day.
+It is radiating more than 16,000 times the luminosity of the Sun from its outer atmosphere at an effective temperature of about ±25,000 K, giving it the blue-white hue of a B-type star.
+It is classified as a Beta Cephei type variable star with a primary period of 0.16961 days (4 hours 4 minutes), completing 5.9 cycles per day.
 During each cycle, the brightness of the star varies from apparent magnitude +2.29 to +2.31.

 This star is a proper motion member of the Lower Centaurus–Crux sub-group in the Scorpius–Centaurus OB association, the nearest such association of co-moving massive stars to the Sun.
 Epsilon Centauri is a relatively young star, with an age of around 16 million years.

 The IAU has not assigned a proper name to this star.